 Since 2005, OBMEP has monitored the status and trends of summer steelhead spawning abundance and distribution within the Okanogan subbasin through a combination of redd surveys, underwater video counts, and PIT tag expansion estimates.
-In 2019, it was estimated that 473 summer steelhead (306 hatchery- and 167 natural-origin) spawned in the Okanogan subbasin, which was the second lowest recorded since data collection began in 2005 (Table 1).
-From 2005-2019, the average estimated number of steelhead spawners in the subbasin was 1,545 (geomean=1,351).
-The average number of natural-origin spawning steelhead was 289 (geomean=249).
+In 2022, it was estimated that 314 summer steelhead (203 hatchery-origin and 111 natural-origin) spawned in the Okanogan subbasin in 2022.
+The total number of spawners is the lowest on the recent period of record (2005-2023).
+When specifically looking at natural-origin spawners, 2022 was also the lowest on the period of record.
+The two previous lowest years occurred in 2017 and 2018, with 115 and 120 natural-origin spawners, respectively.
+Over the past 18 years of monitoring, the average number of adult steelhead spawners in the Okanogan subbasin was 1,360 (geomean = 1,095).
+The average number of natural-origin spawning steelhead was 269 (geomean = 234).
+The number of natural-origin steelhead spawning in the Okanogan River subbasin has a fairly level, but slightly declining trend, which remains below the minimum abundance threshold for natural-origin spawners (500 in the US portion of the subbasin) (Figure 2).
+Steelhead returns in 2022 continued a similar low abundance trend seen recent years.